La Rompe Corazones

 "La Rompe Corazones" (English: "The Heartbreaker") is a single by Puerto Rican rapper Daddy Yankee featuring Puerto Rican singer Ozuna from his upcoming studio album El Disco Duro.
 A music video directed by Nuno Gómes was published on June 6, 2017.
-The song was written by Daddy Yankee, Ozuna, Jesús Benítez, and Carlos Ortíz, and was produced by Chris Jeday and Gaby Music.
+The song was written by Daddy Yankee, Ozuna, Jesús Benítez, and Carlos Ortíz, and was produced by Chris Jedi and Gaby Music.
 "La Rompe Corazones" peaked at number 12 on the US Hot Latin Songs chart.

 Background and release

-"La Rompe Corazones" was written by Daddy Yankee, Ozuna, Jesús "Benny Benni" Benítez, and Carlos "Chris Jeday" Ortíz, and was produced by Puerto Rican record producers Chris Jeday and Gaby Music.
+"La Rompe Corazones" was written by Daddy Yankee, Ozuna, Jesús "Benny Benni" Benítez, and Carlos "Chris Jedi" Ortíz, and was produced by Puerto Rican record producers Chris Jedi and Gaby Music.
 Daddy Yankee and Ozuna had previously worked on a remix version of the latter's "No Quiere Enamorarse", digitally released on March 24, 2016, which peaked at number 35 on the US Hot Latin Songs chart.

-The song's official audio was published on Daddy Yankee's YouTube account on January 6, 2017 as a gift to his fans for Epiphany.
-It was released on digital stores on January 20, 2017 by his label El Cartel Records under exclusive license to Universal Music Latin.
+The song's official audio was published on Daddy Yankee's YouTube account on January 6, 2017, as a gift to his fans for Epiphany.
+It was released on digital stores on January 20, 2017, by his label El Cartel Records under exclusive license to Universal Music Latin.